Porte de Soissons

 SIM I

-The massive Porte de Soissons is located in the southwest of the medieval city and was built at the beginning of the 13th century when the fortifications were resumed.
-Formerly named Soibert or Porte Saint-Martin, its rear part (demolished in 1895) offers a cross-sectional view of this type of defensive system: a vaulted room on the first floor, giving access to the harrow and the machicolation.
+The massive Porte de Soissons is located to the southwest of the medieval city, and was built in the early 13th century when the fortifications were rebuilt.
+Formerly known as Soibert or Porte Saint-Martin, its rear section (demolished in 1895) offers a cross-sectional view of this type of defensive system: a vaulted room on the upper floor, giving access to the portcullis and the machicolation.
+Not to be missed is the strange leaning tower nearby, known as Dame Eve, perhaps in homage to the person who contributed financially to the rebuilding of the ramparts.

 • Animals accepted